Leading the Next Generation of Software Testing

 - Determine suggestions / approaches to solve common problems

 Part 2: Future State Projection

-- Evaluate the various approaches that many organizations are taking today
+- Evaluate approaches taken today

 Prerequisites for Attendees

 None - but a good understanding of test leadership and practices will help.
 Hoping for experienced test leaders as well as new test leaders to attend and share stories